ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 ![Illustration of the testing from the _Chirp!_ root directory.](../docs/images/BDSA-testing.png)

-<p>Figure XXXX above details how our program is tested.
+<p>Figure XXXX below details how our program is tested.
 After inputting dotnet test in the terminal from the source directory, dotnet restore will run.
 Hereafter, all testfiles will run, and the terminal will output Success/Failure states for each testing directory.
 Alternative methods to testing are described in the "How to run test suite locally" section. </p>

 \pagebreak